Jordi (album): Background

-In March 2021, the band announced the album and was available for pre-order on April 29, 2021.
+On April 29, 2021, the band announced the album and was available for pre-order on the same day.
 The track listing for the deluxe edition was announced on May 24, 2021.

 Singles

-The album is promoted by five singles.
+The album was promoted by four singles.
 The first single, "Memories", was released on September 20, 2019.
 The song debuted at number 22 on the Billboard Hot 100, later peaking at number 2 and becoming the band's tenth top-5 single, as well as their fifteenth top-10 single.
 The second single, "Nobody's Love", was released on July 24, 2020.
 The song was inspired by the COVID-19 pandemic and the George Floyd protests.
 It peaked at 41 and 119 on the US Billboard Hot 100 and Billboard Global 200, respectively.

-The third single, "Beautiful Mistakes", a collaboration with American rapper Megan Thee Stallion, was released on March 3, 2021, with a lyric video released the same day.
+The third single, "Beautiful Mistakes", a collaboration with American rapper Megan Thee Stallion, was released on March 3, 2021, also with a lyric video.
 The official music video was released on March 11, 2021, and was directed by Sophie Muller.
 The song peaked at 13 and 26 on the US Billboard Hot 100 and Global 200, respectively.
-The fourth single, "Lost", was released alongside the album on June 11, 2021, along with an official music video.
-The fifth and final single "Lovesick", was sent to Italian radio on January 7, 2022.
+The fourth and final single, "Lost", was released alongside the album on June 11, 2021, along with an official music video.
+The album's only promotional single, "Lovesick", was sent to Italian radio on January 7, 2022.

+Other songs

+"Lifestyle" (a Jason Derulo song featuring Adam Levine) was announced by Jason Derulo on January 17, 2021 on his social media accounts, and it was made available for pre-order.
+The song was expected to be released on an upcoming album from him, but was instead put as a bonus track on Jordi.
+The song would later be featured on Derulo's 2024 album Nu King.

 Musician Bantu released a remix version of the album's song "One Light" on August 5, 2022, with the band and featuring artists Yung Bleu and Latto.

 Critical reception

-Jordi received mixed to negative reviews from critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 48 out of 100, based on 9 reviews.
-This is the lowest score of any the 381 albums listed on Metacritic from 2021.
+Jordi received mixed reviews from critics.
+On aggregator Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 48 out of 100, based on 9 reviews.
+It garnered "mixed to average reviews"; this is the lowest score of any the 381 albums listed on Metacritic from 2021.